Trung28899/ReactNative-Responsive-UI/README.md

         - See code and comment in useEffect()
         - See how buttonWidth is used

+    *, 7th Commit: Rendering Different layout on different dimensions

+        - Use if statement with Dimensions API to check for Dimensions
+        - See GameScreen.js for this

 ## 3. Summary:

 ## 4. Useful Resources and Links: